AdamSobieski/Argumentation/Documents/MIME.md

 [Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) could be of use in multipart MIME messages for providing [metadata](https://en.wikipedia.org/wiki/Metadata) about other parts in multipart messages.

 There exists a `Content-Description` header for providing text descriptions of parts.
-There could, in particular for content of type `multipart/related`, be a new MIME header, perhaps named `Content-Metadata`, to refer to other parts which serve as metadata for them.
+There could be created a new MIME header, perhaps named `Content-Metadata`, to refer to other parts which serve as metadata for them.
 Additionally or instead, those parts providing metadata could use a new header, perhaps named `Content-About`, to refer to those parts which they describe.

 > [!TIP]
 > One could include metadata in one MIME message part to describe another message part.